vladiliescu/talks/Training Better Models Using Automated Machine Learning/README.md

 jupyter notebook
 ```
-* If everything runs fine and at the end you can open the `auto-ml-and-kaggle.ipynb` notebook then congrats, you've conquered this challenge 🥳
+* If everything runs fine and at the end you can open the `auto-ml-and-kaggle.ipynb` notebook then you're good to go.
-* If something fails, let [me](https://github.com/vladiliescu) know about it and we'll get this sorted out.